-But to assume volatility is always a bad thing for investors is to only tell half the story.
-Volatility can be as much about markets moving up as down, so might not always be bad news for your investments.
+But to assume that volatility is always a bad thing for investors is to only tell half the story.
+Volatility can actually be as much about markets moving up as it is down, so it might not always be bad news for your investments.

 What is market volatility?

 But volatile markets are more like riding a roller coaster with unpredictable highs and lows.
-The size and speed of these ups and downs is a measure of the level of volatility a market is experiencing.
+And the size and speed of these ups and downs is a measure of the level of volatility a market is experiencing.

 Over the 32 year period shown, volatility peaked during three of the most notable market events of the period: the ‘Black Monday’ global stock market crash in 1987, the end of the Dot Com Bubble in 2003, and the 2008-09 global financial crisis.

 Consequently, periods of low volatility are often seen as a good sign for investors, since it has generally coincided with periods when equities have been pushing higher and producing returns for investors.

 Too little volatility can also be a bad thing.
 Periods of persistent low volatility (during which markets might be consistently moving upwards) can be an indication of market complacency, which when valuations become stretched or political tensions bubble, spark fears of an impending market correction.

 Why does uncertainty cause market volatility?

 Major political upheaval, financial scandals or even terrorist attacks can have us nervously hovering a finger over the ‘sell’ button.
 It’s this behaviour that often plays a significant role in driving volatility up.
 And as prices fall further, so more nervous investors hit the panic button, driving prices further into a downward spiral.

 It’s the same human behaviour (known as behavioural bias) that causes stock market bubbles in the first place.
 The urge not to miss out on the ‘next big thing’ will often see investors buying an asset just because everyone else is, whether they understand the risk or not.

 Is high volatility always bad for investors?

 High volatility is often considered to be a bad thing because people are understandably averse to losing money.
 The fear of losing money overwhelms their desire to potentially make higher gains by taking more risk, so they focus on trying to limit potential losses.

 How do I make volatility work for me?

 The first thing to do is stay calm and keep your nerve.
-Markets are naturally volatile but as long as you hold onto your investments over the long-term and resist the urge to sell when markets are falling, you’ll typically ride out the volatility and hopefully benefit from higher market prices in the long run, giving you a return on your investment.
+Markets are naturally volatile but if you hold onto your investments over the long-term and resist the urge to sell when markets are falling, you could ride out the volatility and hopefully benefit from higher market prices in the long run, giving you a return on your investment.

 This way, even if you’re riding a roller coaster it’ll feel like a relaxing drive in the country.